genai-impact/ecologits/docs/methodology/llm_inference.md

 * We do not have benchmarks for multi-GPU deployments.
 * We do not account for the multiple modalities of a model (only text-to-text generation).

+### On benchmarking data

+We use linear regression models to approximate energy consumption and latency as a function of the number of active parameters in the LLM.
+We represent the linear model as $Y = a \times X + b + \epsilon$, where $Y$ is the predicted value, $X$ is the input variable, $a$ and $b$ are the regression coefficients, and $\epsilon$ is the error term.
+We rely on two main assumptions about the errors or residuals:

+1. Normally distributed errors: We assume that the errors ($\epsilon$) follow a normal distribution with a mean of zero and a constant variance, represented as $\epsilon \sim \mathcal{N}(0, \sigma^2)$.

+2. 95% confidence interval: To account for uncertainty, we use the 95% confidence interval, calculated using the standard deviation of the errors (\sigma) and the 97.5th percentile point of the standard normal distribution (approximately 1.96).

 ### On hardware

 We estimate the **required infrastructure** to run the service in terms of hardware.
 We consider that the service is hosted in the cloud on servers equipped with high-end GPUs.